cornellsh/signal-ai/docs/signal_assistant_core.md

     *   The Host MUST NOT release sensitive keys or external service credentials (including EAKs) to an Enclave unless its attestation report has been successfully verified against a known set of expected, authorized measurements.
 This release mechanism MUST ensure that EAKs are delivered to the Enclave in an encrypted, opaque form that the Host cannot decrypt, ensuring Host blindness to the plaintext EAKs.
     *   The Enclave itself MUST use its internally verified attestation state to gate access to its own sealed keys (e.g., ESSKs can only be unsealed if the Enclave's current measurement matches the measurement it was sealed with).
     *   This gating mechanism MUST ensure that only authorized, untampered Enclaves can access and utilize cryptographic keys for their intended purpose.
+    *   There MUST NOT exist any alternative (“debug”, “emergency override”, or similar) key-release path that bypasses attestation measurement checks or allows cryptographic keys (including SPKs, ESSKs, ERKs, and EAKs) to be used by un-attested or unauthorized code.
+All key access MUST be gated by verified attestation measurements as described above.

 ## 10. System-Level Invariants

+For the purposes of the invariants below, “sensitive plaintext data” refers to unsanitized user messages and unsanitized LLM prompts/responses that still contain PII or user-identifiable attributes, as well as cryptographic key material.
+Prompts/responses that have passed the Enclave’s PII Sanitizer and contain no PII are treated as pseudonymous data and are not considered “sensitive plaintext data” in Invariant 10.1.

 The following invariants define the immutable properties and guarantees of the Signal Assistant system, ensuring its secure and privacy-preserving operation.
 These MUST be upheld across all components and during all operational phases.

-*   **Invariant 10.1 (Plaintext Confidentiality):** Sensitive plaintext data (user messages, LLM prompts/responses, Signal keys) MUST NEVER exist outside the attested boundary of the Enclave.
+*   **Invariant 10.1 (Plaintext Confidentiality):** Sensitive plaintext data (unsanitized user messages, unsanitized LLM prompts/responses that contain PII or user-identifiable attributes, and cryptographic key material such as Signal keys) MUST NEVER exist outside the attested boundary of the Enclave.
 *   **Invariant 10.2 (Host Blindness):** The Host MUST NEVER see or process plaintext sensitive data.
 It MUST only handle encrypted payloads when dealing with Enclave-destined or Enclave-originated sensitive information.
 *   **Invariant 10.3 (PII Sanitization Enforcement):** All user-provided content intended for external services (e.g., LLMs) or for persistent storage MUST undergo PII sanitization within the Enclave *before* leaving the Enclave's processing scope.
 *   **Invariant 10.4 (Logging Content Restriction):** Operational logs, both Host and Enclave-derived, MUST NEVER contain plaintext user message content, LLM prompts/responses, or direct Signal IDs.
 All logged identifiers MUST be `internal_user_id`s or other non-PII pseudonyms.